LLI-hub/Madrid_traffic_accident/README.md

 ## Project Motivation<a name="motivation"></a>

+**Study on traffic accidents in Madrid**

-For this project, I was interestested in using El Ayuntamiento de Madrid data from 2019 about traffic accidents in Madrid to better understand:
+For this project, I was interestested in using El Ayuntamiento de Madrid data from 2019 about traffic accidents to better understand:

 1. How many traffic accident occurred in Madrid during 2019?, How many people are involved? and